100k-rocketry/groundstation/doc/presentations/presentation-1.md

 ### 1 min

 ```
 This section describes the clients.
-It should also be reusable
+It should also be reusable.
 ```

 The product owner is Dr. Nancy Squires, a senior instructor of Mechnical Engineering here at OSU.